pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/new-project-wizard.md

     parent: developer-portals
 ---

 Pulumi Cloud provides a New Project Wizard to help walk your organization's members through the process of creating new Pulumi projects.
-This provides a more turn-key alternative to the [Pulumi Backstage Plugin](/docs/pulumi-cloud/developer-portals/backstage) or custom-built integrations.
+This provides a more turnkey alternative to the [Pulumi Backstage Plugin](/docs/pulumi-cloud/developer-portals/backstage) or custom-built integrations.

-By using the wizard, users can generate projects from your [Organization Templates](/docs/pulumi-cloud/developer-portals/templates), commit and pushing code to GitHub, and trigger an initial deployment -- all in a few clicks and without leaving the browser.
+By using the wizard, users can generate projects from your [Organization Templates](/docs/pulumi-cloud/developer-portals/templates), commit and push code to GitHub, and trigger an initial deployment -- all in a few clicks and without leaving the browser.

 {{% notes "info" %}}
 Make sure you [install](/docs/pulumi-cloud/deployments/reference/#github-app-installation) the Pulumi GitHub App to ensure the New Project Wizard works seamlessly with [Pulumi Deployments](/docs/pulumi-cloud/deployments).